 You can also use the rmit command to remove specific activation orders.
 Use the -marker option for the shared or unshared activation modes to remove specific activation orders for individual objects.
 Use the -method option for the per-method call activation mode to remove specific activation orders for individual methods.
-Activation modes are described in section "Server Activation Modes" on page 31.
+Activation modes are described in "Server Activation Modes".